-US Open Tickets - good deal buys
+US Open Tickets - key signals to buy

 - Arthur Ashe

-- Valued at ~$200 for weekdays
+- Valued at $200+ for weekdays

-- < $300 for weekends
+- < $150 for nights; < $300 for weekends

 - Armstrong